andrew/nesbitt.io/_posts/2025-12-14-supply-chain-security-tools-for-ruby.md

 ### [vers](https://github.com/andrew/vers)

-Vers is the version range specification that accompanies PURL.
+[VERS](https://github.com/package-url/vers-spec) is the version range specification that accompanies PURL.
 Vulnerability databases need to express "this CVE affects versions 1.0 through 1.4.2, and also 2.0.0-beta."
 Different ecosystems have incompatible range syntaxes: npm uses `>=1.0.0 <1.4.3`, Ruby uses `>= 1.0, < 1.4.3`, Python uses `>=1.0,<1.4.3`.
 If you're building cross-ecosystem tooling, you need one syntax to normalize everything to.
-Vers provides that:
+VERS provides that:

 - `vers:gem/>=2.0.0|<2.7.2` (Ruby versions 2.0.0 up to but not including 2.7.2)
 - `vers:npm/>=1.0.0|<1.4.3|>=2.0.0|<2.1.0` (two separate ranges)